IAliceBobI/sy-tomato-plugin/README.md

 > **Note:** Do not use this feature while the index is being rebuilt.
 Creating an index during the rebuild.

+> **Note:** If you use the flashcards without opening all the notebooks and then close them, even valid flashcards will be considered invalid.
+Therefore, make sure to open all the notebooks before using them.
+I only use one notebook, so I often use this feature.

+> **Note:** Make sure to backup before using!

 ## Operations on Long Contents

 *Copying, moving, and deleting operations on long contents can be frustrating!
 Here, I use a simple method to handle such operations!*